IrinaStatsLab/SmoothHOOI/README.md

-SmoothHOOI is an R package that implements methods described in “Smooth Tensor Decomposition with Application to Ambulatory Blood Pressure Monitoring Data”.
+SmoothHOOI is an R package that implements methods described in “Smooth Tensor Decomposition with Application to Ambulatory Blood Pressure Monitoring Data” [[arxiv](https://arxiv.org/abs/2507.11723)].
 The application to real and synthetic ABPM data can be found [here](https://github.com/IrinaStatsLab/SmoothTensorDecompositionABPM).